jerepe/my_first_website/README.md

 it, it just stricked me "let's turn this stuff into a website and put myself out there so i can connect with lots of people!"

-Unfortunately, the Linux server hosting the website was instantly turned down once i clicked on **I'm done with my project** in order to send it for review.
+Unfortunately, the Linux server hosting the whole code was instantly turned down once i clicked on **I'm done with my project** in order to send it for review.